Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 ## registerExtension <a id="registerextension"></a>

-Registers the extension with the [Mobile Core](../../foundation-extensions/mobile-core/).
+The registerExtension API lets you register your extension with the [Mobile Core](../../foundation-extensions/mobile-core/).

 {% tabs %}
 {% tab title="Android" %}